stuntrally/stuntrally/Readme.txt

 Change cameras with C/X or PgDown/PgUp (with shift for main cameras only).
 Cameras can be adjusted in game, by mouse - move mouse to see actions.

-All settings and logs are saved user folder (check Wiki page [Paths]).
+All settings and logs are saved to user folder (check Wiki page [Paths]).
 If you have problems running, read Wiki page [Running].
 If it doesn't help, check [Issues] on project page (closed too).